python/devguide/getting-started/setup-building.rst

     source ./emsdk/emsdk_env.sh

-Building for Emscripten requires doing a cross-build where you have a *build* Python to help produce a Emscripten build of CPython.
+Building for Emscripten requires doing a cross-build where you have a *build* Python to help produce an Emscripten build of CPython.
 This means you build CPython twice: once to have a version of Python for the build system to use and another that's the build you ultimately care about (that is, the build Python is not meant for use by you directly, only the build system).